 Jo Henri Frappier, 87, peacefully passed away surrounded by his loving family at home in Trinity, Florida on January 23, 2019.

-To send flowers in memory of Jo H. Frappier, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jo H. Frappier, please visit our Heartfelt Sympathies Store.

 Jo was born August 8, 1931 in Milwaukee, Wisconsin; the son of Francis and Dorothy Frappier.
 Jo grew up in Bryan, Ohio, where at a young age, he began working at several of the family's businesses.
 He earned his Bachelor's Degree and a Master of Business Administration from Indiana University.
 He served in the United States Marine Corps as an Engineering Sergeant in the Korean War from 1952-1953.